THINGS TO KNOW BEFORE TRAVELING TO ITALY

 Fall and spring are a little less crowded, but the weather is also less predictable.

-Personally, I never enjoyed the summer times in Italy – July and August are really hot, sticky, and unpleasant – even in Northern Italy.
-I cannot even imagine how Southern Italy will be like at that time (it is not colder).
+Personally, I never enjoyed the summer times in Italy.
+July and August are really hot, sticky, and unpleasant – even in Northern Italy.
+I cannot even imagine how Southern Italy will be like at that time when the temperatures can stay above 30ºC (about 86ºF) even in the evenings!

 Driving in Italy

-You can use toll-free streets, but it might take much longer to get to your destination.
+Of course, you can use toll-free roads, but those usually cross lots of towns, so it might take much longer to get to your destination.

 Style/Fashion in Italy